-The communication process between firm and client is reliable and efficient with the aid of time management.
-The application of state-of-the-art technologies assures a personal and individual exchange.
+The communication process between firm and client is reliable and efficient considering time management.
+The use of state-of-the-art technologies ensures a personal and individual interchange.

-The design of assignments, delegations and localisations is a demanding task.
-The challenge lies in the complexity of the regulatory matter.
-The legal peculiarities require a careful solution that is tailored to the individual case.
+The organization of international assignments, delegations and localisations is a demanding task.
+The challenge is the complexity of the regulatory affairs.
+The legal specifics require a diligent solution that is customized for each individual case.
 In addition to the contract, there are other duties to provide information.
-Legal certainty only comes from a professional consultant.
+Legal certainty can only be obtained with a professional consultant.

-The different forms and forms of a global employment relationship must be regulated without contradiction.
+The different forms and structurings of a global employment must be consistently regulated.

-The contract should take into account the insurance and tax specifics of the individual case.
+The contract should comprise insurance and tax specifics of the individual case.

-The handling and administration of international service contracts requires numerous individual measures and special expertise.
+The handling and administration of international employment contracts require numerous individual measures and specific expertise.

-Often, country-specific legal requirements must be observed and implemented in order to avoid liability bases.
+Often, country-specific legal requirements must be observed and implemented in order to avoid liability.

 A particular liability risk arises when employees are employed abroad.
-The German social insurance status changes for cross-border activities in one or more countries.
-The special features of bilateral social security agreements have the same effect as a foreign social security system with its own requirements.
+The German social insurance status changes with cross-border activities in one or more countries.
+The characteristics of bilateral social security agreements have an effect, same as foreign social security systems with their own requirements.

-As a rule, expatriates want the kind of social insurance protection they would have in Germany.
-Otherwise they would be worse off abroad in terms of social security.
+Generally, expatriates want the same kind of social insurance protection they would have in Germany.
+Otherwise, they would be worse off abroad in terms of social security.